 “50% of the cadence is using the phone.
 We reduced the amount of cold calling for this cadence because we found that our connect rate had gone from 10% to 4%.
 However, there’s still logic in calling - it just has to be done in a more strategic way.”

-“Again, the idea is to reach the prospect on multiple different channels.
+“Again, the idea is to reach the prospect on multiple lead source channels.
 Cold calling is just one way to reach people - and things like email, LinkedIn and video prospecting are now more popular.”